All Episodes

 On Tuesday, Alicia Machado launched her own attack on Trump, accusing him of abuse and stupid things.

-And they reveal that Alicia Machato was accused of aiding attempted murder and threats to kill in Venezuela.
+But there are two associated press reports back in 1998, and they reveal that Alicia Machado was accused of aiding attempted murder and threats to kill in Venezuela.

-The DailyMail.com has asked the Clinton campaign whether they knew about these allegations, which do not appear to have uh ended in conviction before the candidate spoke about her at the debate.
+The DailyMail.com has asked the Clinton campaign whether they knew about these allegations, which do not appear to have ended in conviction before the candidate spoke about her at the debate.

-Hillary brought this woman up, a porn star to use her as a way of going after Trump.
+Hillary brought this woman up, a porn star, to use her as a way of going after Trump.

-He's called women pigs, he's called women this, he's called women that.
+He's called women that.

-I'm saying she I still maintain that she doesn't have anything.
+I still maintain that she doesn't have anything.

-They pulled out of Ohio, although now I'm making a big deal of it.
+They pulled out of Ohio, although I'm making a big deal of it.

 Don't be surprised if they go back into Ohio with a little ad by.